Cuates/centosinstall/system/certbotssl/README.md

         Your cert will expire on 2021-01-12.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
-To non-interactively renew *all* of your certificates, run "certbot renew"
+To non-interactively renew *all* of your certificates, run "certbot renew".
+You should make a secure backup of this folder now.
+This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.
 * Test automatic renewal
   * `sudo certbot renew --dry-run`
   * The command to renew certbot is installed in one of the following locations: